DavidFirth/alt3/docs/_pages/leagues/england-championship.md

 {% include leagues/england-championship/alt3-table.html %}

 <!-- Derby and Reading were subject to points deductions (21 and 6 pts respectively).
 These have been accounted for in the _Rate_ calculation. -->

-Wigan and Reading are subject to points deduction (3 and 6 points respectively).
-This has been accounted for in the _Rate_ calculation.

 <style>
 .svg-wrap {